 Looking for the best things to do and see in Boston?
 Here’s my guide to the must visit landmarks and attractions in Boston, for your bucket list.

 Boston’s sometimes called the “hub of the world” or the “cradle of liberty” because it was the source and inspiration for key ideas that shaped America.

 Boston is easy to get around and compact, making it perfect for travelers.
 The subway will take you wherever you need to go.
 And Boston’s very walkable.

-Let’s tour Boston, taking in all its must see sites and some hidden gems.
+Let’s tour Boston, taking in all its must visit attractions and some hidden gems.
 There’s so many amazing things to do in Boston that you could be busy for a month.

 1. Acorn Street: Prettiest Street in the United States